zaneGittins/Huntress/README.md

         yNNNNN-
 ```

 PowerShell tool to enable blue teams to identify compromised systems and perform triages of important Windows artifacts.
 This project is similar, and some features are inspired by [Kansa](https://github.com/davehull/Kansa) as well as the SANS FOR508 course.
-One of the differentiators between Huntress and other projects is that Huntress integrates with LogRhythm to provide SOAR capabilities.
-All output is in CSV format.

 ## Requirements